A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

-where each $W_{ij} \in \RR^{d\times d}$ is a random matrix with i.i.d. standard Gaussian entries and $\delta > 0$ is parameter controlling the magnitude of the noise.
-Due to the discrete nature of the signals (permutation matrices), instead of the estimation error $\epsilon(\,\cdot\,)$, we quantify the estimation performance by the \emph{recovery rate}, which is defined as
+with $q\in (0,1]$ being the non-corruption rate, $\text{Uniform}(\mathcal{P}(d))$ being the uniform distribution on $\mathcal{P}(d)$, $\{ W_{ij} : (i,j) \in E \}$ being independent random matrices with i.i.d. standard Gaussian entries, and $\sigma \ge 0$ being a parameter controlling the magnitude of the additive noise.
+Due to the discrete nature of the signals (permutation matrices), instead of the estimation error $\varepsilon(\,\cdot\,)$, we quantify the estimation performance by the \emph{recovery rate}, which is defined as